 The City of Jacksonville, Housing and Community Development Division (HCDD) administers federal funds received from the US Department of Housing and Urban Development (HUD) and the State of Florida.
 The City receives funding under the Community Development Block Grant Program (CDBG), the HOME Investment Partnerships Program (HOME), the Housing Opportunities for Persons With AIDS Program (HOPWA), the Emergency Solutions Grant (ESG) and the State Housing Initiatives Partnership (SHIP).
 The City uses the funds to preserve neighborhoods, create and preserve Affordable Housing, and stimulate economic revitalization.
-On September 13, 2018, HCDD will be issuing a Notice of Funding Availability (NOFA) for Affordable Housing development projects.
+On March 12, 2019, HCDD issued a Notice of Funding Availability (NOFA) for Affordable Housing development projects.
 Funding will be made available through the 2018 HOME program grant which the City receives from HUD each year.
 Funds will be made available in the form of repayable loans.
-Applications for funding will be due by 5:00pm on Friday, November 16th, 2018.
+Applications for funding will be due by 5:00pm on Friday, May 3, 2019.